chombo-discharge/chombo-discharge/Examples/Electrostatics/Armadillo/README.md

 ## Examples/Electrostatics/Armadillo

 This example solves the Poisson equation for the electric field for a single electrode in the shape of an armadillo.

-The example was set up from $DISCHARGE_HOME/Physics/Electrostatics using
+It was set up from $DISCHARGE_HOME/Physics/Electrostatics using

 > ./setup.py -base_dir=Examples/Electrostatics -app_name=Armadillo -geometry=Tesselation